12.5. Pure Virtual Functions and Abstract Classes

 };

-The Shape draw function.
+The Shape draw function: Creating an abstract class.
 Pure virtual functions do not have a body.
-Instead, we add = 0 at the end of the prototype.
-If the Shape draw function doesn't have a body, then we don't need an algorithm to drawing it, solving our problem.
-Making Shape draw a pure virtual function makes the Shape an abstract class.
+Instead, we add the pure specifier, = 0, to the end of the prototype.
+If the Shape draw function doesn't have a body, then we don't need an algorithm to draw it, solving our problem.
+Making Shape draw a pure virtual function makes Shape an abstract class.
 Indeed, a C++ pure virtual function is, in object-speak, an abstract function.
 The distinction between an abstract and a concrete class, the kind that we have been building throughout the semester, is that we can instantiate a concrete class but not an abstract one.

 switch (choice)